 Pencil grips can help children ease off the intense pressure they sometimes put on the pencil's shaft, and that makes their learning process easier!
-They are a helpful tool for any child to use, but in particular, children with special needs, like those with Autism, Dyspraxia, Dysgraphia or other health concerns that affect their motor skills.
+They are a helpful tool for any child to use, but in particular, children with special needs, like those with Arthritis, Autism, Dyspraxia, Dysgraphia or other health concerns that affect their motor skills.
 And because they are made of non-toxic materials like rubber and foam, pencil grips are environmentally friendly and fine for kids of all ages to use.

 Dyspraxia is defined by the Dyspraxia foundation in the United Kingdom as a “form of developmental co-ordination disorder, affecting gross and fine motor skills in both children and adults.”
 It can cause an “individual co-ordination difficulties (that) may affect participation and functioning of everyday life skills in education, work and employment.”
 And what more fundamental skill is required of both children and adults than using a pencil?
 Just imagine the struggle faced by some – and then the relief brought by something as simple as a pencil grip?
 Getting this simple tool for the child in your life who's attempting to keep up with his classmates would be the greatest gift you could bestow.

 Dysgraphia, on the other hand, is formally classified as a learning disability.
 Anyone with this condition has a tough time, usually, even drawing a straight line, and so a pencil grip is a vital tool for parents and teachers who are encouraging kids to express themselves on the page.